rmariuzzo/cloud9-emmet-ext/README.md

 Emmet takes the snippets idea to a whole new level: you can type CSS-like expressions that can be dynamically parsed, and produce output depending on what you type in the abbreviation.
-Emmet is developed and optimised for web-developers whose workflow depends on HTML/XML and CSS, but can be used with programming languages too.
+Emmet is developed and optimized for web-developers whose workflow depends on HTML/XML and CSS, but can be used with programming languages too.